danintel/sawtooth-faq/transaction-processing.rst

 This is useful when the when the validator's parallel scheduler is used.
 Multiple transactions can be processed in parallel when the inputs/outputs do not conflict.

-Where do I deplay transaction processors?
+Where do I deploy transaction processors?
 ------------------------------------
 Each validator node runs all transaction processors supported for the Sawtooth network.
 Sawtooth includes features for asynchronously deploying and upgrading the Transaction Processors.